-Annette Lake Trail is a 6.6 mile heavily trafficked out and back trail located near North Bend, WA that features a lake and is rated as moderate.
+Annette Lake Trail is a 6.6 mile heavily trafficked out and back trail located near North Bend, Washington that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 From Seattle, E on I-90 to exit 47.
 Right off the freeway toward Tinkham Rd.
 Left on FSR 55 for 0.4 miles to trailhead at end of road

 Great November hike.
 There's snow about 3/4th of the way up right now.
 There was massive downed tree about 20 minutes from the top we had to crawl under which was unpleasant.
 If you have a lot of gear, are older, or are a tall/big person you might not be able to maneuver around it easily.

 Good hike.
 One of the few that allows dogs off leash so our boxer had a blast.